domRiddle/ASF/FAQ.md

 ***

-**Q:** Can I get VAC ban for using this?
+### Can I get VAC ban for using this?

-**A:** No, it's not possible because ASF (unlike Idle Master or SAM) does not interfere in any way with steam client nor its processes.
+No, it's not possible because ASF (unlike Idle Master or SAM) does not interfere in any way with steam client nor its processes.
 It's physically impossible to get VAC ban for using ASF, even during playing on secured servers while ASF is running - this is because **ASF doesn't even require Steam Client being installed at all** in order to work properly.
 ASF is the only farming program that can currently guarantee being VAC-free.

 ***

-**Q:** Can using ASF prevent me from playing on VAC-secured servers, as stated **[here](https://support.steampowered.com/kb_article.php?ref=2117-ilzv-2837)**?
+### Can using ASF prevent me from playing on VAC-secured servers, as stated **[here](https://support.steampowered.com/kb_article.php?ref=2117-ilzv-2837)**?

-**A:** ASF does not require Steam client being running or even installed at all.
+ASF does not require Steam client being running or even installed at all.
 According to this concept, it should **not** cause any VAC-related issues, because ASF guarantees lack of interfering with Steam client and all its processes - this is the main point when talking about VAC-free guarantee that ASF offers.

 According to users and best of my knowledge, this is the case right now, as nobody reported any issues like stated in the link above while using ASF.
 We couldn't reproduce the issue above with ASF as well, while clearly reproducing it with Idle Master.